alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

     c.
 Write your own or change an existing function.

-3. Develop, compile and deploy the contract to the Ethereum network using Remix Online IDE:
+3. Develop, compile and deploy the contract in the Remix Online IDE:

 	a.
 Go to [https://remix.ethereum.org/](https://remix.ethereuorg/)